Pabce/many-stupid-notes/src/site/notes/Neutrino-nucleus/RPA and beyond.md

 This is treated in the context of the _residual interaction_, i.e., the difference between the full, many-body potential and the HF mean field.
 It will give an explanation of high-lying (resonances) and low lying (bound states) collective vibrations.
 These collective states arise mostly from the long-range part of the nuclear force, i.e., the _particle-hole_ pairing force.

+>[!note] Note:
-**Note: The Tamm-Dancoff method** is a first approach to tackling the interaction between ph-pairs.
+>The **Tamm-Dancoff method** is a first approach to tackling the interaction between ph-pairs.
 It is superseded by RPA in several ways, mainly in that TD does not take into account these correlations for the ground state, which remains unmodified.

 ## RPA equations from linear response theory
 Bruh